xpdota/triggevent-site/pages/Titan-Jail.md

 Or titan jail plugin.
 Whichever way you want to spell it.

 Tired of bad UWU gaol plugins that constantly break, are difficult to test, or require manually entering names?
 You've come to the right place.
-Now you can have one single plugin that covers both personal callouts and auto-marks with drag-and-drop job priority.
+Now you can have one single plugin that covers both personal callouts and automarkers with drag-and-drop job priority.

 ## Overview